 Maria is proud to be the founder of Sound Women – an organisation she set up to develop and celebrate women in radio.
-This influential group has gone from strength to strength in just three years, and has received widespread press and praise, and achieving real change in the industry.
+This influential group has gone from strength to strength in just three years, receiving widespread press and praise, and achieving real change in the industry.

 In 2014 Maria was awarded a Radio Academy fellowship, the highest honour the Radio Academy can bestow.
 She is still mortified by her speech.